nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list shows.
+1. User requests to <ins>list shows (UC03) </ins>.
-2. Trackermon shows a list of shows.
-3. User adds a show in Trackermon.
+2. User adds a show in Trackermon.
-4. Trackermon stores the show in its storage.
+3. Trackermon stores the show in its storage.

     Use case ends.